bmckenna75/soup-dumpling/README.md

 # Commands

+- `/about` Displays the current version, commit hash, and a link to this repository.
 - `/addquote` Reply to any message to quote it.
 You can't quote messages sent by yourself or a bot, or non-text messages.
 - `/random` Displays a random quote.
 - `/author <name>` Displays a random quote from a user whose name or username contains `name`.